The United States. Home to liberty, the pursuit of happiness and the most mass shootings in the world.

 There are more public mass shootings in America than in any other country in the world.

-Such massacres have prompted debates about gun control, but they also increase demand for guns.
-And regulations covering the sale of firearms are looser now that they were just a few months ago.
+But mass shootings also drive demand for more guns.
+And US regulations covering the sale of firearms have been looser now that they were two years ago.

 The original rule was part of a series of moves taken by the Obama administration to try and curb gun violence after other efforts failed to advance in Congress.